Devtron

 Users will get drilled-down information about a pod, such as:

-• Metadata about labels and annotations
+• Metadata about labels and annotations.

-• Resource consumption - CPU and memory utilization
+• Resource consumption – CPU and memory utilization.

-• date of creation and number of restarts
+• Date of creation and number of restarts.

-• Events logs and persistent volume claim
+• Events logs and persistent volume claim.

 Similarly, Kubernetes Dashboard also provides an aggregated view of namespaces and a detailed view of services & ingress objects, configmaps, network policies, secrets, and persistent volume claims in a namespace.
+Visibility into these resources can help with cluster management.

 Service and Ingress view